LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 that we want to acquire both the position and the force signal from a tensile test machine, plot the data against time and save it.
-So that everyone can run this first example without requiring any hardware, let's use the :ref:`Fake machine` Block instead of a real machine.
+So that everyone can run this first example without requiring any hardware, let's use the :ref:`Fake machine <crappy_docs/blocks:fake machine>` Block instead of a real machine.
 To add this Block to the script, follow this syntax :

 .. code-block:: python